 Analyzed data on child care operations in Cuyahoga County, Ohio, to better understand the effect of COVID-19 on child care programs during the shutdown and reopening as parents try to return to work.

-After the onset of the COVID-19 pandemic, many child care providers closed, but as states ease lockdowns, providers are planning to reopen and scale up their operations.
+At the onset of the COVID-19 pandemic, many child care providers closed, but as states ease lockdowns, providers are planning to reopen and scale up their operations.
 Child care will be essential for families trying to return to work.
-Starting Point, an early education agency that provides out-of-school time resource and referral agency for children, will collect and analyze data on child care operations in Cuyahoga County, Ohio, to better understand the effect of COVID-19 and the reopening of child care programs.
+Starting Point, an early education agency that provides out-of-school time resources and acts as a referral agency for children, collected and analyzed data on child care operations in Cuyahoga County, Ohio, to better understand the effect of COVID-19 and the reopening of child care programs.

 Partnering with Case Western Reserve University, Starting Point employed two strategies for data collection.
 First, the research team convened an advisory group with representatives from the child care community to get their advice on how to focus the study and interpret findings.
 Second, the team conducted a child care capacity and vacancy survey of all licensed child care programs (approximately 600) and registered child care homes (approximately 350) in the county.
 This survey ultimately engaged 350 licensed child care centers and 311 family care homes and compared their survey responses in 2019 and 2020.
 The questions respondents were asked included how COVID-19 affected their operations, their plans for reopening, and how children and families were impacted, among others.
 The research team also reported on neighborhood-level child care needs by comparing American Community Survey data on household type and worker employment categories, and by comparing changes in the use of public child care subsidies.